Israel's main parties begin coalition talks to end election deadlock | The China Post

 Boost for Gantz

-Last week, Netanyahu offered to form a unity government, but it was rejected by former army general Gantz.
-Instead, Gantz expressed his wish to become prime minister.
+Netanyahu had previously offered to form a unity government last week, but Gantz rejected his proposal.
+Instead, Gantz — a former army general — expressed his wish to become prime minister.

-“If Netanyahu moves aside, we’ll have a unity government,” announced Gantz’s second-in-command, Yair Lapid.
+“If Netanyahu moves aside, we’ll have a unity government,” Gantz’s second-in-command, Yair Lapid, said Thursday.

 Meanwhile, Israel’s Arab bloc, the Joint List party, has announced its endorsement of Gantz’s party.

-By supporting the Blue and White leader, the Arab bloc broke with its own precedent of withholding support for either of the top Israeli candidates.
+By supporting the Blue and White leader on Sunday, the Arab bloc broke with its own precedent of withholding support for either of the top Israeli candidates.

-“We want to bring an end to the era of Netanyahu, so we recommend that Benny Gantz be the one to form the next government,” party head Ayman Odeh said Sunday.
+“We want to bring an end to the era of Netanyahu, so we recommend that Benny Gantz be the one to form the next government,” said party head Ayman Odeh.

 Odeh’s party saw its turnout swell in last week’s election.
 With 13 seats, the Joint List party is now the third-largest grouping in the Knesset.

-Netanyahu blasted the Arab party’s support for Gantz, saying that Israelis now were faced with two choices: “A minority government that leans on those that reject Israel as a Jewish, democratic state,” or a “broad national government” composed of his and Gantz’s parties.
+Netanyahu blasted the Arab party’s support for Gantz, saying Israelis were now faced with two choices: “a minority government that leans on those that reject Israel as a Jewish, democratic state” or a “broad national government” composed of his and Gantz’s parties.

 shs/ng (dpa, AFP)